tansawit/personal-site-hugo/content/posts/keys-not-wallets.md

 showTags: false
 ---

-When designing the user experience for Initia, one of the key areas of discussion is how users use and interact with their wallets and apps.
+When designing the user experience for Initia, one of our key areas of discussion is how users use and interact with their wallets and apps.
 How do we offer a native, smooth experience for users while ensuring that existing blockchain users don't need to add yet another wallet to their already bloated collection?
-This article explores our solution: the Initia Wallet Widget.
+This article explores our solution: the [Initia Wallet Widget](https://github.com/initia-labs/wallet).

 ## The Problem With Wallets